Lenovo Brand World

 Event showcase

-We use every event as an opportunity to bring our brand to life through thoughtful design, clear messaging and immersive activations.
+Every event is an opportunity to create a memorable brand experience through thoughtful design, clear messaging, and engaging activations.

 Main show floor